 Our Mathematics Department has worked to create a community of mathematical scholars.
-Many students are active in the student chapter of the Mathematical Association of America (MAA), as well as a local chapter of the Pi Mu Epsilon national mathematics honor society.
+Many students are active in the local chapter of the Pi Mu Epsilon national mathematics honor society.
 The department also hosts several other events throughout the academic year that helps foster the community atmosphere.

 Students learn mathematical principles, abstract thinking and problem-solving skills that are applicable across several fields, particularly the sciences, and help them quickly get up to speed with other industries.
 Our students learn to be independent thinkers.

 For more than 15 years, ASU students have maintained a 100 percent pass rate on the Texas Examination of Educator Standards (TExES) teacher certification test for secondary mathematics.
 Other students pursue careers in economics, engineering and technology, computer science and medicine.